-The Titanic: Stories of Families Who Survived or Died When The Ship Sank
+Stories of Families Who Survived or Died on The Titanic

 The Titanic Shipwreck

 The infamous luxury liner set sail for New York from Southhampton, England with stops in Cherbourg, France and Queenstown, Ireland.
 The ship hit an iceberg at 11:40pm, April 14th, 1912 and sank at 2:20am, April 15th.